-Third-generation Italian-Canadians’ connections to their grandparents' culture is the subject of the Simon Fraser University Institute For Diaspora Research and Engagement’s (IDRE) first online survey.
+Third-generation Italian-Canadians’ connections to their grandparents' culture is the subject of the first online survey from SFU’s Institute For Diaspora Research and Engagement (IDRE).

 To deepen its understanding of how diaspora identities evolve over time, the recently launched institute is collaborating with the Italian Cultural Centre (ICC) on investigating the cultural evolution of Vancouver’s Italian population.

 Eva Sajoo, an IDRE research associate, first conceived of the project.
 She was curious about the phenomenon of identity retrieval among third-generation immigrants.